Salah: Liverpool star extends impressive Anfield record vs Wolves | Goal.com

 52 - Mo Salah now has 52 Premier League goals at Anfield - only Lionel Messi at the Camp Nou (63) and Robert Lewandowski at the Allianz Arena (59) have more at a single venue in the big-five European leagues since he joined the Reds in 2017.
 King. pic.twitter.com/BUdoChqrBC— OptaJoe (@OptaJoe) December 6, 2020

-Overall, he is third behind Barcelona’s Lionel Messi and Bayern Munich’s Robert Lewandowski in the ranks of players scoring more at a single venue in the big-five European leagues.
+Overall, he is third behind Barcelona’s Lionel Messi and Bayern Munich’s Robert Lewandowski in the ranks of players scoring most at a single venue in the big-five European leagues since he made his Anfield debut

-Also, the former Chelsea and FC Basel man has scored or assisted 111 times in the English elite division since his return to England – scoring at least 20 times than Tottenham Hotspur’s Harry Kane.
+Also, the former Chelsea and FC Basel man has scored or assisted 111 times in the English elite division since his return to England – at least 20 times than the man next in line, Tottenham Hotspur’s Harry Kane.

 111 - Since returning to the Premier League for the 2017-18 season Mohamed Salah has scored or assisted 111 times in the competition (82 goals, 29 assists), at least 20 more times than any other player (Kane, 91).
 Inevitable. pic.twitter.com/OhjeAerD4L— OptaJoe (@OptaJoe) December 6, 2020

-Salah, who now boasts of none goals from 10 outings in the 2020-21 English topflight season, has been a dependable performer for the Red since joining the Anfield side from AS Roma in the summer of 2017.
+Salah, who now boasts of nine goals from 10 outings in the 2020-21 English top-flight season, has been a dependable performer for the Reds since joining the Anfield side from AS Roma in the summer of 2017.

-Thanks to Sunday’s 4-0 win, his team moved to second in the log with 24 points, albeit, they are behind leaders Spurs on goal difference.
+Thanks to Sunday’s 4-0 win, his team moved to second on the log with 24 points, albeit, they are behind leaders Spurs on goal difference.

 His efforts helped the Anfield outfit win the 2018 Champions League title and end their 30-year wait for the Premier League diadem last season.

-The 28-year-old forward has won several individual accolades following his impressive displays for Klopp’s team, including the two Premier League Golden Boot awards as well as two African Footballer of the Year prize.
+The 28-year-old forward has won several individual accolades following his impressive displays for Klopp’s team, including the two Premier League Golden Boot awards as well as two African Footballer of the Year prizes.

 Salah is among the final shortlist for the 2020 FIFA The Best Men's Player of the Year award with Lewandowski, Messi, Cristiano Ronaldo and his teammate Sadio Mane all nominated for the prize.